senthilrch/kube-fledged/README.md

 ```
 $ kubectl get pods -n kube-fledged -l app=fledged
 $ kubectl logs -f <pod_name_obtained_from_above_command> -n kube-fledged
+$ kubectl get imagecaches -n kube-fledged (Output should be: 'No resources found')
 ```

 ## How to use